atgambardella/atgambardella.github.io/_posts/2019-11-28-Transflow-Learning.markdown

 <div class="imgcap">
 <img src="/assets/transflow/obama.png">
-<div class="thecap">Giving images of former (and in my heart, always 💕) President Obama with a large occlusion over his eyes to Transflow Learning gives samples of men with large occlusions over their eyes.
+<div class="thecap">Giving images of former (and in my heart, always 💕) President Obama with a large occlusion over his eyes to Transflow Learning results in samples of men with large occlusions over their eyes.
 The training data looks nothing like these samples!</div>
 </div>

 This is the gist of what we've done.
-For more images (and the admittedly simple math behind it if you're extra daring), please take a look at <a href=''>the full paper</a>!
+For more images (and the admittedly simple math behind it if you're extra daring), please take a look at <a href='https://arxiv.org/abs/1911.13270'>the full paper</a>!